reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

 1. Search and select the **Azure Activity** by navigating to templates.
 In the right pane, scroll down and click on the **View template** button.

  >Hint: If you don't find Azure Activity, refresh and try again.
-Also, if the Azure Activity status bar is not visible, click on **>>** on right corner.
+Also, if the Azure Activity status bar is not visible, click on **>>** in the right corner.

 5. Review the contents of the workbook.
-It shows insights of your Azure subscription operations by collecting and analyzing the data from the Activity Log.
+It shows insights into your Azure subscription operations by collecting and analyzing the data from the Activity Log.

 1. You should be back in the Microsoft Sentinel - Workbooks - Templates tab.
 Scroll down again and select the **Save** button for the Azure Activity workbook.